pjvds/zsh-fzf-up/README.md

 # USAGE

-By default fzf-up binds to ALT+U and you can use this key to trigger the fzf-up widget.
+By default fzf-up binds to CTRL+[ to change directory to a parent location and CTRL+] for a child location.

 # INSTALLATION